Koch Core Values

 Results

-- You have to be proud of your work.
+- Be proud of your work.

 - Be consistent with your performance each day, each week, each month.

-- Focus on results.
-Benchmark against yourself.
+- Focus on your results, always benchmark against yourself.

 Innovation

-- Challenge our current brand where warranted.
+- Challenge yourself when warranted.

-- Bring new ideas to lift our brand.
+- Bring new ideas to lift our brand, innovation is rewarded and recognized.

-- Innovation is rewarded and recognized.
-Stay on the forefront of your profession.
+- Stay on the forefront of your profession, take advantage of our professional development.

 Passion